instantlinux/apicrud/docs/content/whythis.md

 * Does it have full customizability to handle my unique requirements?
 * Does it have the performance that I need?
 * Does using it reduce complexity of the workflow for me and my team?
-* Do the tech-stack components match skills that my team has?
+* Do the tech-stack components (python, react, kubernetes) match skills that my team has?
 * Is there an active user community for sharing knowledge?

 ## Project Inception